ReactiveX/rxjs/docs_app/README.md

 ## Developer tasks

-We use `yarn` to manage the dependencies and to run build tasks.
+We use `npm` to manage the dependencies and to run build tasks.
-You should run all these tasks from the `angular/aio` folder.
+You should run all these tasks from the `rxjs/docs_app` folder.
 Here are the most important tasks you might need to use:

-* `yarn` - install all the dependencies.
+* `npm install` - install all the dependencies.
-* `yarn setup` - install all the dependencies, boilerplate, stackblitz, zips and run dgeni on the docs.
+* `npm run setup` - install all the dependencies, boilerplate, stackblitz, zips and run dgeni on the docs.
-* `yarn setup-local` - same as `setup`, but use the locally built Angular packages for aio and docs examples boilerplate.
+* `npm run setup-local` - same as `setup`, but use the locally built RxJS packages for docs and docs examples boilerplate.

-* `yarn build` - create a production build of the application (after installing dependencies, boilerplate, etc).
+* `npm run build` - create a production build of the application (after installing dependencies, boilerplate, etc).
-* `yarn build-local` - same as `build`, but use `setup-local` instead of `setup`.
+* `npm run build-local` - same as `build`, but use `setup-local` instead of `setup`.

-* `yarn start` - run a development web server that watches the files; then builds the doc-viewer and reloads the page, as necessary.
+* `npm start` - run a development web server that watches the files; then builds the doc-viewer and reloads the page, as necessary.
-* `yarn serve-and-sync` - run both the `docs-watch` and `start` in the same console.
+* `npm run serve-and-sync` - run both the `docs-watch` and `start` in the same console.
-* `yarn lint` - check that the doc-viewer code follows our style rules.
+* `npm run lint` - check that the doc-viewer code follows our style rules.
-* `yarn test` - watch all the source files, for the doc-viewer, and run all the unit tests when any change.
+* `npm test` - watch all the source files, for the doc-viewer, and run all the unit tests when any change.
-* `yarn e2e` - run all the e2e tests for the doc-viewer.
+* `npm run e2e` - run all the e2e tests for the doc-viewer.

-* `yarn docs` - generate all the docs from the source files.
+* `npm run docs` - generate all the docs from the source files.
-* `yarn docs-watch` - watch the Angular source and the docs files and run a short-circuited doc-gen for the docs that changed.
+* `npm run docs-watch` - watch the RxJS source and the docs files and run a short-circuited doc-gen for the docs that changed.
-* `yarn docs-lint` - check that the doc gen code follows our style rules.
+* `npm run docs-lint` - check that the doc gen code follows our style rules.
-* `yarn docs-test` - run the unit tests for the doc generation code.
+* `npm run docs-test` - run the unit tests for the doc generation code.

-* `yarn boilerplate:add` - generate all the boilerplate code for the examples, so that they can be run locally.
+* `npm run boilerplate:add` - generate all the boilerplate code for the examples, so that they can be run locally.
 Add the option `--local` to use your local version of Angular contained in the "dist" folder.
-* `yarn boilerplate:remove` - remove all the boilerplate code that was added via `yarn boilerplate:add`.
+* `npm run boilerplate:remove` - remove all the boilerplate code that was added via `npm run boilerplate:add`.
-* `yarn generate-stackblitz` - generate the stackblitz files that are used by the `live-example` tags in the docs.
+* `npm run generate-stackblitz` - generate the stackblitz files that are used by the `live-example` tags in the docs.
-* `yarn generate-zips` - generate the zip files from the examples.
+* `npm run generate-zips` - generate the zip files from the examples.
 Zip available via the `live-example` tags in the docs.

-* `yarn example-e2e` - run all e2e tests for examples
+* `npm run example-e2e` - run all e2e tests for examples
-  - `yarn example-e2e --setup` - force webdriver update & other setup, then run tests
+  - `npm run example-e2e --setup` - force webdriver update & other setup, then run tests
-  - `yarn example-e2e --filter=foo` - limit e2e tests to those containing the word "foo"
+  - `npm run example-e2e --filter=foo` - limit e2e tests to those containing the word "foo"
-  - `yarn example-e2e --setup --local` - run e2e tests with the local version of Angular contained in the "dist" folder
+  - `npm run example-e2e --setup --local` - run e2e tests with the local version of RxJS contained in the "dist" folder

-* `yarn build-ie-polyfills` - generates a js file of polyfills that can be loaded in Internet Explorer.
+* `npm run build-ie-polyfills` - generates a js file of polyfills that can be loaded in Internet Explorer.

 ## Using ServiceWorker locally

-Since abb36e3cb, running `yarn start --prod` will no longer set up the ServiceWorker, which would require manually running `yarn sw-manifest` and `yarn sw-copy` (something that is not possible with webpack serving the files from memory).
+Since abb36e3cb, running `npm run start --prod` will no longer set up the ServiceWorker, which would require manually running `npm run sw-manifest` and `npm run sw-copy` (something that is not possible with webpack serving the files from memory).

-If you want to test ServiceWorker locally, you can use `yarn build` and serve the files in `dist/` with `yarn http-server dist -p 4200`.
+If you want to test ServiceWorker locally, you can use `npm build` and serve the files in `dist/` with `npm run http-server dist -p 4200`.

-For more details see #16745.

 ## Guide to authoring

 There are two types of content in the documentation:

-* **API docs**: descriptions of the modules, classes, interfaces, decorators, etc that make up the Angular platform.
+* **API docs**: descriptions of the modules, classes, interfaces, etc that make up RxJS.
 API docs are generated directly from the source code.
-The source code is contained in TypeScript files, located in the `angular/packages` folder.
+The source code is contained in TypeScript files, located in the `rxjs/src` folder.
 Each API item may have a preceding comment, which contains JSDoc style tags and content.
 The content is written in markdown.

 * **Other content**: guides, tutorials, and other marketing material.
-All other content is written using markdown in text files, located in the `angular/aio/content` folder.
+All other content is written using markdown in text files, located in the `rxjs/docs_app/content` folder.
 More specifically, there are sub-folders that contain particular types of content: guides, tutorial and marketing.

 * **Code examples**: code examples need to be testable to ensure their accuracy.